 Wild Blue Phlox, Louisiana Blue, Woodland Phlox, Wild Sweet William

-Synonyms of Phlox divaricata: Armeria divaricata (L.) Kuntze, Phlox canadensis Sweet
+Synonyms of Phlox divaricata (2) (Updated on 1-8-23 from Plants of the World Online): Armeria divaricata (L.) Kuntze, Phlox vernalis Salisb.

-Plants of the World Online lists 69 accepted species in the Phlox genus (as of 5-17-20 when I am updating this page).
-It is a member of the Polemoniaceae Family with a total of 27 genera.
-Those numbers could change periodically as updates are made.
+As of 1-8-23 when this page was last updated, Plants of the World Online lists 68 species in the Phlox genus.
+It is a member of the plant family Polemoniaceae with 27 genera.
+Those numbers could change periodically as updates are made by POWO.

 There are several areas where Phlox divaricata is growing in nice colonies along the highway west of town.
 Where I live, there is a colony of Hesperis matronalis (Dame’s Rocket) which is easily mistaken for Phlox from a distance.
 The main difference right off is Phlox has five petals and the Hesperis has four.
 Phlox is in the Polemoniaceae Family while Hesperis matronalis is in the Brassicaceae Family.

 A friend of mine lives along a highway with several nice colonies and I wanted to stop and take photos many times but didn’t.
 He has a nice secluded section of woods that I observed many wildflower species in including Phlox divaricata.
 That is where I took these photos.

 The plants I observed in the woods are the subspecies Phlox divaricata subsp. lampamii because it has “rounded” corolla (petal) lobes.
 Phlox divaricata subsp. divaricata has notched corolla lobes… If you scroll down to the bottom, there are links to both under Illinois Wildflowers.